-the time management 'rocks in bucket' story
+the 'rocks in a bucket' time management story

-Start with a bucket, some big rocks enough to fill it, some small stones, some sand and water.
+Start with a bucket, some big rocks enough to fill it, some small stones, some sand, and water.

 Put the big rocks in the bucket - is it full?